yaskovdev/blog/_posts/2018-03-19-bullet-proof-way-to-make-sure-you-are-hiring-a-specialist.md

 comments: true
 ---

-To check if a person is a specialist, you have to ask a really simple question: "Could you please recommend a book of your speciality?"
+To check if a person is a specialist, you have to ask a really simple question: "Could you please recommend a book on your speciality?"

 <img alt="A Specialist" src="{{ site.url }}{{ page.image }}">